Last Updated on August 30, 2024 by Rebecca Lake

 5. Unplug and turn off the lights

-Unplugging has to be the most insanely simple way to save on electric but it’s something a lot of people overlook.
+Unplugging has to be the easiest way to save on electric bills but it’s something a lot of people overlook.

 You might think, how much energy can something use if it’s just plugged in?
 But the answer is a lot.